hiattp/blog/_posts/2014-10-27-rails-admin-custom-action-example.markdown

 title:  "Rails Admin Custom Action Example"
 date:   2014-10-27 12:13:26
 categories: ruby rails
+meta: "Confused by the Rails Admin documentation related to Custom Actions?
+Here's a simple walk-through that doesn't involve creating a plugin."
 ---
 [Rails Admin][rails-admin] provides a great out-of-the-box Admin portal, and my clients love it.
 But like most admin portal solutions it can be difficult to